Model-Based Tabular Control

 Bellman Operator 🐧

-We define the bellman operator BB as a function that runs bellman backup on a value function.
+We define the bellman operator as a function that runs bellman backup on a value function.
 When we talk about value iteration (below), the bellman operator is defined as

 When we talk about policy evaluation in our previous setup, we define the bellman operator as